🌐 Network Fix

 Update Network Drivers

-Outdated drivers can cause IP configuration issues.
+Outdated drivers can cause IP configuration problems.

 • Open Device Manager

-• Update your Ethernet driver
+• Update your Ethernet adapter driver

 07